apache/doris/docs/en/docs/lakehouse/multi-catalog/jdbc.md

    failed to load driver class com.mysql.jdbc.driver in either of hikariconfig class loader
    ```

-   Such errors occur because the `driver_class` has been wrongly put when creating the Resource.
+   Such errors occur because the `driver_class` has been wrongly put when creating the catalog.
 The problem with the above example is the letter case.
 It should be corrected as `"driver_class" = "com.mysql.jdbc.Driver"`.

 5. How to fix communication link failures?